chef-boneyard/chef-web-docs-2016/step_knife/step_knife_role_bulk_delete.rst

 ..
 This is an included how-to.

-To bulk delete roles using a regular expression:
+Use a regular expression to define the pattern used to bulk delete roles:

 .. code-block:: bash